AskTonyTaylor/azure-finops-guardrails/README.md

 - Budgets and alerts lacked context
 - Investigations turned into manual archaeology

-This project documents how I identified that gap and implemented **practical FinOps guardrails** to make cloud spend *discoverable, attributable, and governable* without breaking engineering velocity.
+This project documents how I identified that gap and implemented practical FinOps guardrails to make cloud spend *discoverable, attributable, and governable* without breaking engineering velocity.

 ## The Core Problem I Identified

 The root issue wasn’t tooling.
-It was **missing structure**.
+It was missing structure.

 Specifically:
-- Sesources existed without consistent tags
+- Resources existed without consistent tags
 - Cost reports grouped spend, but couldn’t explain it
 - Alerts fired, but nobody clearly owned the response
 - Governance controls existed, but weren’t aligned to real workflows